 Students, Families, School Staff, and Community Members Invited to Nominate Outstanding Teachers from Across New York City

-Students, families, educators, school staff, and community members can nominate teachers and counselors by visiting the Big Apple Awards website.
+Students, families, educators, school staff, and community members can nominate teachers and counselors by visiting the Big Apple Awards website, today through December 2, 2019.
 Nominees must be current, full-time public school teachers or college counselors in a district school, charter school or early childhood education center in New York City who demonstrate exceptional success in the classroom.

-The Big Apple Awards are made possible, in part, by support from the Fund for Public Schools.
-For the seventh year, the Fund will partner with Lincoln Center for the Performing Arts – which works in collaboration with the DOE on several arts education programs – to sponsor the Arts Education Award.
-Additionally, the Physical Education Award will be funded for a third consecutive year by New York Road Runners, a longtime DOE partner that provides fitness and wellness programs to more than 750 schools across the city.
+The Big Apple Awards are made possible, in part, by support from The Fund for Public Schools.
+For the eighth year, the Fund will partner with Lincoln Center for the Performing Arts – which works in collaboration with the DOE on several arts education programs – to sponsor the Arts Education Award.
+Additionally, the Physical Education Award will be funded for a fourth consecutive year by New York Road Runners, a longtime DOE partner that has provided free youth fitness and wellness programs in NYC schools for 20 years, annually serving more than 125,000 children across the City.